huawei-noah/vega/docs/en/developer/quick_start.md

 # Quick Start

 This tutorial describes how to quickly develop the Vega algorithm.
-In this tutorial, a simple CNN network architecture search simple_cnn is used as an example.
+In this tutorial, a simple CNN network architecture search is used as an example.
 An operation layer and operation parameters of a small convolutional network are searched by using a random algorithm, and a search data set is Cifar-10.

 ## 1. Dataset